hyperledger/aries-rfcs/features/0019-encryption-envelope/README.md

 # Unresolved questions

-- How transport protocols (https, zmq, etc.) will be be used to send Wire Messages?
+- How transport protocols (https, zmq, etc.) will be be used to send Encrypted Envelopes?
-    - These will need to be defined using seperate HIPEs.
+    - These will need to be defined using separate RFCs.
 For example, HTTP might POST a message and place it in the body of the HTTP POST.
-- How will the wire messages work with routing tables to pass a message through a domain, potentially over various transport protocols?
+- How will the encrypted envelopes work with routing tables to pass a message through a domain, potentially over various transport protocols?
     - There's not much certainty whether routing tables or some other mechanism will be used.
-This needs to be defined in another HIPE.
+This needs to be defined in another RFC.
-- If the wire protocol fails, how is that failure passed back to those involved in the transmission?
+- If the encryption envelope protocol fails, how is that failure passed back to those involved in the transmission?
-    - This should be handled using the error-reporting mechanism which is currently proposed HIPE #65 by Stephen Curran.
+    - This should be handled using the [Report Problem Protocol](../0035-report-problem/README.md) which is currently demonstrated RFC #35 by Stephen Curran.

 ## Implementations